ThongWan1706/Id_Asg1/README.md

 Another feature idea

 <h1>Technologies Used</h1>
-In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.
+The languages that I used for this project will be:
+- HTML
+- CSS

 <h1>Testing</h1>
-For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
-A particularly useful form for describing your testing process is via scenarios, such as:

 Contact form:
-Go to the "Contact Us" page
+1. Go to the "Contact Us" page
-Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.
+2. Try to submit the empty form and verify that an error message about the required fields appears
+3. Try to submit the form with an invalid email address and verify that a relevant error message appears
-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.
+4. Try to submit the form with all inputs valid and verify that a success message appears.
+5.

 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.